-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The CEO will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

-All governors will read Keeping Children Safe in Education in its entirety.
+All governors and Trustees will read Keeping Children Safe in Education in its entirety.